Coastal Child Health

 If your child is new to our clinic, please ask your GP practice to send the referral through to be triaged.
 Alternatively, you may email the referral as a PDF to reception@drulrikeschmidt.com.au.

-Please ensure you have a valid referral to be eligible for a Medicare rebate.
+Please ensure you have a valid referral to be eligible to receive a Medicare rebate.
 If you are unsure if you have a valid referral, please contact our staff on 0466 099 933.

-We ask that you please be 10-minutes early to your appointment.
 If you are late to your appointment, we are unable to extend your appointment as there will be another patient after you.
-A normal consultation fee will still apply.

-The welfare of your child is paramount.
-They must always be present at an appointment.
-Adolescents have the right to confidentiality and autonomy under best practice
+To be eligible for a MEDICARE rebate the patient must always be present at an appointment.
+Adolescents have the right to confidentiality and autonomy under best practice medical guidelines.

 Prescription Requests